vinaykumar231/Ilate/README.md

 ---

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed All these things are part of **Maitri AI**..

 ---

 ## Author
-- ** 9004173181 **
 - Vinay Kumar
+- vinaykumar.pydev@gmail.com